madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-suspected-transactions/ai-fs-suspected-transactions.md

-# Suspicious Transaction Alerts and Monitoring
+# Suspicious Transactions and Anomaly Detection

 ## About this workshop